 The first leg of this journey was from Bangalore to Belgaum (510 kms, which meant 12 hours on the road with breaks).
 This was going to be a tall ask for my son, given his nature.
 We started early at 6 am and crossed the first toll by 7 am.
 I was relieved and excited to have crossed the toll, and the driver within me was eager to hit the highway.

 My son, who was quiet all this while, asked, “Papa, have we reached Goa?”.

-I looked at my wife bewildered, because she and I had spent enough time, prior to undertaking this journey, explaining to him, that this journey would be a long one.
+I looked at my wife bewildered because she and I had spent enough time explaining to him, prior to undertaking this journey, that this would be a long one.
 Hence, he would have to be, patient and well-mannered.
 He had agreed.
 Thus, this question came as a surprise, and that too so early.

 An hour afterwards, I got excited upon seeing a beautiful landscape on my right.
 My son asked again, “Papa, have we reached Goa?”.

 I was puzzled.
 This kept on happening repeatedly, despite continuous reminders.

 I realized, that he was asking the question every time I was getting excited and that’s when I finally managed to connect the dots.
 He was equating my excitement to us reaching Goa.
 The beautiful scenery, alluring roads and exotic locales – were all inconsequential to him.
 He just wanted to reach the intended destination.

 He couldn’t understand, why his father would get excited at anything other than reaching Goa.
 He was wondering – what the fuss was all about?